amlak21/css_432_project/README.md

       e.g. For read request:    user@csslab4 tftp/server%./server    and then       user@csslab4 tftp/client%./client -r file_name

+                              The server will send the file, and the file  with same file name and its content will be found at client directory.

             For write request:   user@csslab4 tftp/server%./server    and then      user@csslab4 tftp/client%./client -w file_name

+                              The client will send the file, and the file  with same file name and its content will be found at server directory.

+      To give port number at command line:  same port number for client and server.

+            For read request:    user@csslab4 tftp/server%./server -p port_number    and then       user@csslab4 tftp/client%./client -r file_name -p port_number

+                        e.g:  user@csslab4 tftp/server%./server -p 5000555     and then   user@csslab4 tftp/client%./client -r file_name -p 5000555

+            For write request:   user@csslab4 tftp/server%./server    and then      user@csslab4 tftp/client%./client -w file_name -p port_number

+                        e.g:   user@csslab4 tftp/server%./server -p 5000555    and then      user@csslab4 tftp/client%./client -w file_name -p 5000555